 Proactive customer support is a methodology or approach to customer service in which businesses take the initiative to help customers before customers reach out for help.
 It’s about troubleshooting potential problems and solving them as soon as the first problems appear.
 In other words, you address the customer’s problem even before they encounter it, by detecting or anticipating the problem in advance and extending support to solve it.
 Instead of waiting for customers to ask about their delayed deliveries, they tell the customer what the new delivery date is.

-It’s a relatively simple approach to implement and implement.
+It’s a relatively simple approach to implement.
 Some brands make customers feel special.
 But what do these brands do differently than others?
 Do they offer discounts and promotions to their customers?
 Or do they extend customers’ subscriptions for a month for free?
 It involves a change in the way they approach customer service, a change from reactive to proactive service.

 For example, Amazon expects questions about delivery dates and times.
 Let’s say the customer is an Amazon Prime subscriber, and a problem occurs.
 In that case, Amazon will sometimes even grant them one free month of service for this hassle without the customer ever asking.
 This is different from reactive customer support, where the customer contacts your support team only after noticing a problem.
 At that point, customers usually have a problem that isn’t easy to fix without guidance, so they have to wait for your help.